Open-EO/openeo-python-client/docs/udp.rst

     See :ref:`user-defined-functions` for more information.

-A user-defined process can not only be constructed from pre-defined processes provided by the back-end, but also other user-defined processes.
+A user-defined process can not only be constructed from predefined processes provided by the back-end, but also other user-defined processes.

 Ultimately, the openEO API allows you to publicly expose your user-defined process,